divyanshu12/Jarvis-VoiceAssistant/README.md

 - pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib

-# How does it work!!
+# Assistant command guide
 - Help command :- "help me", "please help", "how can you help me".
 - Greetings command :- "Good morning", "how are you"
 - Google Calander events command :- "What we have at next friday", "Am i busy today", "do i have plans on july 8th", etc
 - Make Note command :- "Write a note", "write this down", etc

-# Changes you can do
+# All you need to do
+- run main.py to start JARVIS
 - You need to signin from google account to user google calander.
 - You have two choices either to use gtts (i.e. Google Text To Speech) OR pyttsx3 (i.e. Python Text To Speech).
 Change by going in voiceCommand.py -> speak function.